omarnabulsi16/pyhtonmariogame/README.md

 # Pyhton Mario Game

 Controls:
-  - arrow keys to move
+  - left and right arrow keys to move
   - 'a' to jump
   - 's' to shoot fireballs